iGame-Lab/PFPOffset/readme.md

 USAGE: PFPOffset -f file_name [options]              file_name is *.obj or *.obj2
 options:
   -m={1|2}          mode 1 get the result with from ftetwild;
                     mode 2 get the result without from tetwild;
+                    default is 1

   -l=<num>          This number is a double.
                     which value indicates how many times the maximum offset distance is the ideal offset distance.
-                    You can set it is 1.5 or do not set it.
+                    You can set it is 1.3 or do not set it.

   -s=<num>          This number is a double.
                     which value indicates how many times the minimum offset distance is the ideal offset distance.